-- To configure any of the login sources that you selected to automatically create user IDs in the access control database: - a Select the login source. - b Select the Auto create users with these default privileges check box. - c Specify the default privileges that will be assigned to the user.
-See "About Privileges" on page 208 for a complete discussion of privileges.
+- d Enable SSL on STS Port: If you wish to enable SSL on the STS port, select this checkbox (and make sure that you have entered an SSL capable port in the STS Port field). - 7 To configure a login source to automatically create user IDs in the access control database, do the following: - a Select the login source. - b Select the option Auto create users with these default privileges. - c Select These privileges from the list. - d Specify the default privileges that will be assigned to the user.
+See "About Privileges" on page 293 for a complete discussion of privileges.